Living Tobacco-Free Services

 - Help with staying motivated

-The Living Tobacco-Free Services team is made up of experts from a variety of specialties within SCCA.
+The Living Tobacco-Free Services team is made up of experts from a variety of specialties within Fred Hutch.

-Donna Manders has served as a tobacco treatment specialist at SCCA since 2008.
-She works in collaboration with patients, caregivers and family members to develop evidence-based, personalized treatment plans in a warm, confidential and non-judgmental setting.
-Donna has a Master of Public Health from the University of Washington and is a Certified Tobacco Treatment Specialist trained at Mayo Clinic Nicotine Dependence Center and certified by NAADAC, the Association for Addiction Professionals.
+Brandon Omernik has served as a tobacco treatment specialist at Fred Hutchinson Cancer Center since 2021.
+He works in collaboration with patients, caregivers and family members to develop a personalized treatment plan to reduce or stop nicotine dependence.
+He also provides outreach and education about current best practices and guidelines around tobacco treatment services.
+Brandon has a Master of Science in Health and Wellness Management from the University of Wisconsin – Stevens Point and is a Certified Tobacco Treatment Specialist trained by Duke-UNC Tobacco Treatment Specialist Program, and certified by NAADAC, the Association for Addiction Professionals.